ouafcode/Portfolio-Project-E-commerce-RESTful-APIs-/README.md

 # E-commerce Website API

-This is the back-end API for an e-commerce website, providing endpoints for managing users, products, orders, and more.
-Built with Node.js, Express, and MongoDB, the API handles all necessary CRUD operations efficiently.
+This project aims to build set of RESTful APIs for an e-commerce platform.
+These APIs will serve as the backend system that enables key functionalities of an e-commerce website, such as managing products, users, orders, payments, and reviews.
+The APIs will allow clients (such as web or mobile applications) to communicate with the server to perform various actions.

 ## Features